kahorvat/projectwork/docs/user_story.md

 Subpage: https://tesco.hu/bevasarlas/tesco-otthonrol/

-Summary:  As a potential user by entering my ZIP code on the page I want to know first, if products are delivered in my area.
+Summary:  As a potential user by entering my ZIP code on the page I want to know first if products are delivered in my area.
 If I enter a valid ZIP code (1112) a positive result should be displayed.
 This validation helps me decide if it is worth registering.